Skip to article frontmatterSkip to article content

 If you need more than one CPU, please request that using the --cpus-per-task flag.
 The value you specify actually requests that number of hardware threads, but with the caveat that a given job is allocated all the threads on a given core to avoid contention between jobs for a given physical core.

-jsteinhardt partition
+jsteinhardt

 Non-group members can submit jobs as well, but jobs may be preempted (killed) without warning if group member jobs need the resources being used.
 Pre-emptible jobs are requeued when preemption happens and should restart when the needed resources become available.
 If you see that your job is not being requeued, please contact us.